I am unable to use my virtual machine on another Mac user account.

-Every user should have permissions to read, write and execute virtual machine's files.
+Every user should have permissions to read, write, and execute the virtual machine's files.

 If you are creating a new virtual machine:

-While creating a new VM, on the stage Name and Location (see picture below) select the checkbox Share virtual machine with other users of this Mac:
+When you create a new virtual machine, at Name and Location (see picture below) select the checkbox Share virtual machine with other users of this Mac:

-New machine will be automatically placed in the /Users/Shared/Parallels directory and all necessary permissions will be granted to all users of this computer.
+The new virtual machine will automatically be placed in the /Users/Shared/Parallels directory, and all necessary permissions will be granted to all users of this computer.